Rayman 3: Hoodlum Havoc: Plot

-One night, a Black Lum named André, who was supposedly said to have grown out of pure evil, appears and transforms other Red Lums into Black Lums to join him.
+André, supposed to have grown out of pure evil, appears and transforms Red Lums into Black Lums to join him.
 The group eventually gains enough hair from various animals throughout the forest to dress themselves as scarecrow-like Hoodlums.
 In the middle of the process, Murfy, one of the residents and workers of the Fairy Council, discovers them.
 André later finds him hiding nearby, and he and his Black Lums pursue him.
 Murfy is chased to a small clearing, where Rayman and his friend Globox are sound asleep.
 Just after Murfy reaches them, Globox is awakened by the commotion.
-Now aware of the situation, Globox helps Murfy to try and get Rayman, who is still asleep, to safety.
+Now aware of the situation, Globox helps Murfy to get Rayman, who is still asleep, to safety.
 In the process, Globox accidentally removes Rayman's hands, forcing Murfy to pick Rayman up by his hair and fly him away from the clearing himself.
-In an attempt to save himself, Globox runs away to safety, taking Rayman's hands along with him.
+In an attempt to save himself, Globox runs to safety, taking Rayman's hands along with him.

-As time passes, more and more Hoodlums invade the forest.
+As time passes, more Hoodlums invade the forest.
 After Rayman wakes up, he and Murfy reach the entrance to the Council and discover Globox hiding in a barrel.
 Just as Rayman gets his hands back from Globox, André and a few of his minions appear, following Globox as he flees into the Council.
-As Rayman and Murfy pursue them, they learn of André's evil plan: to taint the heart of the world so that he can create an army of Hoodlums.
-Eventually, André catches up with Globox, who ends up accidentally swallowing the evil creature.
-Afterwards, Rayman attempts to seek out a doctor that can rid André from Globox's insides and Murfy departs from the team, warning Rayman the Black Lum may force Globox to drink plum juice, in spite of the latter's allergy to it.
+As Rayman and Murfy pursue them, they learn of André's evil plan: to taint the world's heart so he can create an army of Hoodlums.
+Eventually, André catches up with Globox, who accidentally swallows the evil creature.
+Afterward, Rayman attempts to seek out a doctor who can rid André of Globox's insides, and Murfy departs from the team, warning Rayman the Black Lum may force Globox to drink plum juice despite the latter's allergy to it.
 Rayman meets up with three doctors: Otto Psi (a play on the word autopsy), Romeo Patti (homeopathy), and Art Rytus (arthritis).
-After all three doctors make independent attempts at purging André by using various parts of Globox's body as musical instruments, they succeed in getting rid of him after collaborating in Art Rytus' clinic room.
-Refusing to admit defeat, André teams up with Reflux, a member of the Knaaren race that Rayman had previously defeated.
+After all three doctors make independent attempts at purging André by using various parts of Globox's body as musical instruments, they get rid of him after collaborating in Art Rytus' clinic room.
+Refusing to admit defeat, André teams up with Reflux, a member of the Knaaren race that Rayman had defeated to get to Art Rytus.